Why is Peter Lik Famous?

 - Lik Gallery Washington, D.C.

 Whether Lik's photos are valuable or not depends on your definition of valuable.
-If you consider value to be akin to investing in the stock market then it's interesting to note that there are many of his prints for sale on the aftermarket on 3rd party sites like eBay, Invaluable and Art Brokerage for much lower prices than the original retail prices quoted above.
+It's interesting to note that there are many of his prints for sale on the aftermarket on 3rd party sites like eBay, Invaluable and Art Brokerage for much lower prices than the original retail prices quoted above.
 Lik himself was quoted in the New York Times article as saying, “It’s like a Mercedes-Benz.
 You drive it off the lot, it loses half its value.”
-On the other hand, if your definition of valuable is defined by how artwork makes you feel emotionally then I would certainly hope that you've purchased a Peter Lik because you enjoy the art.
+On the other hand, if your definition of valuable is defined by how artwork makes you feel emotionally then I would certainly hope that you've made the purchase because you enjoy the art.